The-Jonsey/streamdeck-editor/README.md

 `sudo npm install -g streamdeckd`

-Then to install Streamdeck Editor, run:
+Then to install Streamdeck Editor, download the AppImage from releases, then run it.

-`sudo npm install -g streamdeck-editor`

 ### Usage

-Make sure the daemon is running, by running `streamdeckd`, then run the editor by running `streamdeck-editor`.
+Make sure the daemon is running, by running `streamdeckd`, then run the editor by running the AppImage.

 Below is an image of the editor: